Rent Your Vacation Home Tax-Free

 This often overly exception for short-term rentals can provide a real windfall if you own a vacation home in a desirable location.

 The best type of income is tax-free income.
 Ordinarily, any rental income you receive is taxable.
-However, there is one little known exception that can be particularly useful this time of year.
+However, one little known exception can be particularly useful.

 • you rent out your vacation home for less than 15 days, and